cakephp/docs/en/migrations.rst

 schema modifications in SQL, this  plugin allow you to use an intuitive set of methods to implement your database changes.

-This plugin is a wrapper for the database migrations libray `Phinx <https://phinx.org/>`_
+This plugin is a wrapper for the database migrations library `Phinx <https://phinx.org/>`_

 Installation
 ============